Skip to main content

 We use only the cookies necessary to run the website and, with your consent, a small number of analytics and advertising-measurement cookies that help us understand how visitors found us and which pages are useful.
 We do not sell your personal information.

 When you first visit our site you will see a cookie consent banner.
-Non-essential cookies (analytics + advertising measurement) are blocked by default and only loaded after you click “Accept.”
-You can change your preferences at any time using the “Cookie Settings” link below or in the footer.
+Analytics cookies (Google Analytics 4) load by default to help us understand aggregate site usage (CCPA opt-out model).
+Advertising cookies (Google Ads, Meta Pixel, and Topshelf lead-tracking) remain blocked by default and only load after you click “Accept.”
+You can opt out of analytics at any time using the “Reject” button on the banner or the “Cookie Settings” link in the footer.
+Browsers sending the Global Privacy Control signal are auto-opted-out before any analytics cookie is set.

 3. Categories of Cookies We Use